vishalsinha21/vishalsinha21.github.io/_posts/2016-11-28-mysql-rebuild-slave.markdown

 layout: post
 ---

-Problem: Some times mysql master and slave go out of sync, this could happen due to various reasons like master stops writing to binary logs, duplicate entry exists in slave or some other insert/update constraint failure in slave (this could happen when slave database is not read only and some clients connects directly to slave).
+Problem: Sometimes mysql master and slave go out of sync, this could happen due to various reasons like master stops writing to binary logs, duplicate entry exists in slave or some other insert/update constraint failure in slave (this could happen when slave database is not read only and some clients connects directly to slave).
 In such scenarios, the only way to bring back master and slave in sync is to rebuild slave from master.
 Below are tried and tested steps to rebuild slave from master where the master-slave setup already exists.

 Consider this scenario with master and slave server as given below:

 master/slave
 exdap211/exdap212

-Problem on slave:
+__**Problem on slave**__

 ```
 mysql> show slave status \G
 *************************** 1. row ***************************